Home >

 • State the exact number of patents filed under your guidance to reflect innovation capabilities.

-• Provide the numerical increase in shareholder value to showcase business growth impact.
+• Provide the numerical increase in shareholder value to showcase bUSiness growth impact.

 The same applies to entry-level roles or internship candidates.
 Learn more in the following section.